 The assumptions are usually grouped by their probability - from the most likely to the least likely to happen.
 It's important to remember that predictions are, in fact, nothing more than assumptions and probabilities.
 The more data you have, the more accurate and detailed result you will get (like a trend line or risk score.)

 All these insights give a foundation for prescriptive analytics, which also calculates probabilities.
-The difference is that predictive analytics answers the question "What can happen?" and prescriptive analytics answer "What can we do about it?"
+The difference is that predictive analytics answers the question "What can happen?" and prescriptive analytics answers "What can we do about it?"

 Predictive analytics' most significant contribution to healthcare is personalized and accurate treatment options.